Rotary Peace Fellowship Program 2023-2024

 Fully Funded Scholarships For International Students

-Applications are now open for Rotary Peace Fellowship Program for International students for the academic year 2023-2024.
-Every year Rotary Peace Fellowship Program offers scholarships to worldwide students to study in well-known institutes of Rotary Countries.
+Applications are now open for the Rotary Peace Fellowship Program for International Students for the academic year 2024.
+Every year, the Rotary Peace Fellowship Program offers scholarships to worldwide students to study in well-known institutes of Rotary countries.

-Rotary Peace Fellowship is offered for international students.
-Students can study Master’s degree programs and Professional development certificate programs in Rotary Partner Countries.
-The purpose of the Rotary Peace scholarships is to promote peace and development around the whole globe.
-Rotary Program was established in 2002, and since then it has educated more than 1500 international students from around the whole world.
+The Rotary Peace Fellowship is offered to international students.
+Students can study Master’s degree programs and Professional Development Certificate programs in Rotary Partner Countries.
+The purpose of the Rotary Peace Scholarships is to promote peace and development around the globe.
+Rotary Program was established in 2002, and since then it has educated more than 1500 international students from around the world.

 The Rotary Peace Fellowship is awarded to students who are interested in peace and the development of the world.
-Students with Rotary Peace Fellowship experience get to do jobs in government organizations, NGOs, educational institutes, and organizations like World Bank and United Nations.
-Rotary Peace Fellowship awards a total of 150 scholarships, students can study and do research for a Master’s Degree under the Rotary fellowship for 15-24 months.
-Students can also learn a Professional development certificate program for a one-year learning program.
+Students with Rotary Peace Fellowship experience get to do jobs in government organizations, NGOs, educational institutes, and organizations like the World Bank and the United Nations.
+The Rotary Peace Fellowship awards a total of 150 scholarships.
+Students can study and do research for a Master’s Degree under the fellowship for 15–24 months.
+Students can also enroll in a professional development certificate program for a one-year learning program.

 - Masters: 12-24 months